API Endpoints

 With Error Handling

-async function fetchData(apiId) {
+async function fetchData(apiId, variables = null) {

 try {